barbarosydev/argocd-lab/docs/private-repository.md

 ### Authentication Required Error

-Failed to load target state: authentication required
+Failed to load the target state: authentication required

 Set the `GITHUB_PAT` variable and redeploy: